likhitha281/orbital-collision-risk-agent/README.md

 sources, and an honest account of where each phase simplifies relative to production space-situational-awareness systems.

-Originally built as a capstone baseline for CSE598 (Agentic AI Systems).

 ## Why this problem

 Low Earth orbit is getting crowded — tens of thousands of tracked objects,